Troubleshooting Guide: Docker Port Conflicts

 Check container logs for more detailed error messages:

-docker-compose logs service_name
+$docker-compose logs service_name

 Specific R2R Port Conflict Scenarios